Skip to main content

 Judging

 Judging is a two-tier process comprising senior representatives from the media and publishing community.
-Judges will determine a long list and shortlist of nominees before winners are announced at the 68th Walkley Awards in November 2023.
+Judges will determine a long list and shortlist of nominees before the winner is announced at the 69th Walkley Awards in November 2024.

 Close Menu